linkerd/website/linkerd.io/content/2/tasks/securing-your-service.md

     -c linkerd-debug -- /bin/bash
 ```

-From inside the debug sidecar, `tshark` can be used to inspect the raw bytes.
+Once we're inside the debug sidecar, the built-in `tshark` command can be used
-Check it out with:
+to inspect the raw packets on the network interface.
+For example:

 ```bash
 tshark -i any -d tcp.port==8080,ssl | grep -v 127.0.0.1
 ```

-This tells `tshark` that port 8080 might be TLS'd and ignores localhost as that
+This tells `tshark` that port 8080 might be TLS'd, and to ignores localhost (as
-traffic will always be unencrypted.
+that traffic will always be unencrypted).
 The output will show both unencrypted
-communication such as Prometheus scraping metrics as well as the primary
+communication, such as Prometheus scraping metrics, as well as the primary
-application traffic being entirely opaque externally.
+application traffic being automatically mTLS'd.

 ```bash
   131 11.390338699    10.4.0.17 → 10.4.0.23    HTTP 346 GET /metrics HTTP/1.1